RoyTonmoy/Cloud-Security-Evaluation/README.md

 The project emphasizes the necessity for strong security measures in cloud environments, highlighting specific vulnerabilities and threats that need to be mitigated to protect cloud computing infrastructure.

-## References

-This section includes a list of references and academic sources that have informed the research and conclusions of this project.